Rare Disease Day is February 28

 This condition was first defined in 1997 as M-CMTC for macrocephaly-cutis marmorata telangiectatica congenita.
 In 2007, M-CM for macrocephaly-capillary malformation was proposed to more accurately describe the vascular involvement.
 A newer name, MCAP for megalencephaly-capillary malformation was proposed in a 2012 paper that is now widely used in genetics literature.
 These names, along with other variations, all refer to the same condition.

-Our 2021 calendar is available for purchase from print-on-demand service Lulu.com.
-It is a beloved community project featuring photos from nearly 100 patient families.
+Our 2024 calendar is available for purchase from print-on-demand service Lulu.com.
+It is a beloved community project featuring photos from patient families all over the world.
 Get yours now »

 Visit our Bonfire storefront for a selection of t-shirts to spread awareness about rare disease and M-CM / MCAP.
 A portion of sales benefit the M-CM Network.
 Shop now »